Thani Oruvan: Plot

 Mithran frantically searches for the bug, which he eventually finds and removes.
 Mithran captures Vicky and records all the information from him.
-He drugs Vicky and manipulates Siddharth into killing him.
-At the same time, Siddharth's father reads the changed medical report, which contains very good medical contracts for public welfare and multiple accusations against Tamizhvanan.
+He drugs Vicky with the help of his friends and manipulates Siddharth into killing him.
+At the same time, Siddharth's father reads the changed medical report, which contains excellent medical contracts for public welfare and multiple accusations against Tamizhvanan.
 When Siddharth learns about this, he asks Sengalvarayan to pretend to have chest pains and move outside to the hospital.
-The ruling party forces Sengalvarayan either to resign within 24 hours or he will be dismissed.
+The ruling party forces Sengalvarayan either to resign within 24 hours or be dismissed.
 Mithran appeals to Tamizhvanan that he has evidence and wants to arrest Siddharth, and he is granted permission to do so.
-Hence Siddarth kills Sengalvarayan using his goons in an accident and forces Tamizhvanan to stop actions against him, or he will lie that Tamizhvanan killed his father for personal vengeance.
-However, the next day at Sengalvarayan's state funeral, Mithran arrests him on Tamizhvanan's orders.
+Hence, Siddharth kills Sengalvarayan using Perumal in an accident and forces Tamizhvanan to stop actions against him, or he will lie that Tamizhvanan killed his father for personal vengeance, and even reveals to Tamizhvanan that he was the one who actually killed the rebel earlier in the movie.
+However, the next day at Sengalvarayan's state funeral, Mithran arrests him on Tamizhvanan's orders after revealing to Siddharth that he had already found where Sidharth had planted the bug on him.

-When Siddharth is arrested, Mithran tells him that the medicine was patented in Manimekalai's name (despite Siddarth being the inventor) and will be made as generic medicine instead of a patent-protected one.
-It is also revealed that Sengalvarayan is still alive, saved by Mithran and his gang and the public funeral held was for Jana.
-Mithran makes a deal that he would save Siddharth's life for information and evidence on all of his criminal associates and activities and gives him a bulletproof vest to fake his death during his transport to the court.
-They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Mithran pushes him and learns that Siddharth did not wear the vest and is fatally shot by Shilpa.
+When Siddharth is arrested, Mithran tells him that the medicine was patented in Manimekalai's name (despite Siddharth being the inventor) and will be made as a generic medicine instead of a patent-protected one.
+It is also revealed that Sengalvarayan is still alive, saved by Mithran and his gang, and the public funeral held was for Jana.
+Mithran makes a deal that he would save Siddharth's life for information and evidence on all of his criminal associates and activities, and gives him a bulletproof vest to fake his death during his transport to the court, as Sengalvarayan even tries to convince Siddharth to wear it despite knowing Siddharth tried to have him killed.
+Mithran planned to take down the setup planned by various VIPs to kill Siddharth by having his friend Suraj shoot him in a fake encounter and sentence him to lifelong imprisonment.
+When one of them gets close to Siddharth, Mithran pushes him, and learns that Siddharth did not wear the vest, and is fatally shot by Shilpa.
 Before dying, Siddharth tells Mithran that he hid all the evidence in an SD card in the bulletproof vest, adding that he had not done it for the nation, but because Mithran had asked for it.
+Mithran reveals the evidence to the public and concludes that reading a newspaper about Siddharth getting arrested in 1990 motivated him to become a police officer.